 Ian began his quest of becoming a Mountie by serving with the South Australian Mounted Police, where he “learned to ride a horse, fight bush fires and battle with sword and bayonet.”

 In 1948, age 18, he journeyed to Canada, where a year later he achieved his dream of joining the Royal Canadian Mounted Police (Regimental Number 15812) and donning the world-famous red serge jacket and broad-brimmed Stetson.
 His postings were in Alberta: Corporal in Charge of Jasper Detachment in the soaring Rocky Mountains, as well as Lethbridge, Fort MacLeod, Coutts and Medicine Hat — the very settings of the early exploits of the NWMP.
 He was a member of the RCMP until 1965.

 After serving as a sub-inspector in the Royal Papua-New Guinea Constabulary, including a stint at the Bomana Police College in Port Moresby — Ian returned home to Australia.
 There, he and his wife Mary settled into life in Melbourne.
 As well as working as a private investigator, he sat down to write.

-In 1982, he began writing his Scarlet Rider Series, starting with CORPORAL CAVANNAGH.
+In 1982, he began writing his Scarlet Riders Series, starting with CORPORAL CAVANNAGH.
 “After leaving the U.S. Seventh Cavalry, John Tarlton Cavannagh rides north, where he joins the newly-arrived North-West Mounted Police.”
 The novel was first published by Seal Books in Canada, who published his next two:

 THE RETURN OF CAVANNAGH